Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 However, this came with a terrible price:
 Users needed a compiler to install the package.
-In the early Python days where many people were on Linux distributions (which comes with GCC pre-installed), this was less of an issue.
+In the early Python days, when many people were on Linux distributions (which comes with GCC pre-installed), this was less of an issue.
-But it made it extraordinarily difficult to do this in a cross-platform way;
-particularly on Windows, it's not common for users to have a compiler installed, much less know how to use it.
+But it made it extraordinarily difficult to do this in a cross-platform way – particularly on Windows, it's not common for users to have a compiler installed, much less know how to use it.

-It's even worse on the maintainer-side, because now suddenly you need to become an expert in the vagaries of different compilers, linkers and runtime libraries necessary on different platforms, and with sometimes wildly varying behaviour.
+It's even worse on the maintainer-side, because they suddenly need to become experts in the vagaries of different compilers, linkers and runtime libraries necessary on different platforms, and with sometimes wildly varying behaviour.

 ## Python packaging